AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-setup-login-as-misdirection-or-error.md

 ---
-title: "Setup: Issues when logging out as another user"
+title: 'Setup: Issues when logging out as another user'
-description: "When an admin is logged in as another user and attempts to log out, issues may occur."
+description: When an admin is logged in as another user and attempts to log out, issues may occur.
 hidefromtoc: yes
 feature: System Setup and Administration
+exl-id: 722f58b5-7fce-401d-8ae4-8c1522cfde6e
 ---
 # Setup: Issues when logging out as another user

 When an admin is logged in as another user and attempts to log out, the following issues may occur: